-A: We strongly recommend that all applicants come to NEC to perform a live audition, whether or not it is required.
+A: We strongly recommend that all applicants come to NEC to perform a live audition.
 We require a live audition for all applicants living in North America for the following majors: Cello, Contemporary Improvisation, Double Bass, Flute, Guitar, Jazz Studies, Percussion, Viola, Violin, Vocal Performance, and Vocal Pedagogy.
 Applicants to these majors living outside of North America may submit a video recorded audition unless they are applying to the DMA, AD, or Harvard/NEC dual degree.

 Q: Do you conduct regional auditions?

 A: No. All live auditions take place on the NEC campus.

 Q: Can I use the NEC practice rooms if I arrive early for my audition?